FishPain/EZAI/README.md

 ## **Introduction**
 **EZAI** is a tool designed to manage and deploy machine learning models with ease.
 It uses Celery workers, SageMaker, and a structured relational database to facilitate efficient model management, allowing users to register and deploy models, track job statuses, and manage model endpoints.
+> Note: All the data are user generated content.
+Therefore you'll be shown an empty database upon hosting it.

 ## **System Requirements**
 - Python 3.9 or higher